Physician Early Retirement Plans

 Purpose In Early Retirement

-Physicians have struggled through the educational system and overcame q3 call and 36-hour shifts.
-We can do whatever it is that is important to us.
+Physicians have struggled through the educational system and overcame q3 calls and 36-hour shifts.
+We can do whatever is important to us.

-For some, purpose in early retirement comes easy.
-Perhaps for others, early retirement is a cure to burnout.
+For some, finding purpose in early retirement comes easily.
+For others, it may be a cure for burnout.

-As it is said: you do you.
+As the saying goes, you do you.
 And don’t forget about the honeymoon phase of early retirement.

 Asset Allocation and Investing

-It is best to be a DIY investor if you consider early retirement.
+If you consider early retirement, it is best to be a DIY investor.
 Remember that the “average” fee is 1%.
-If you are trying to live off of 3.33% of your nest egg, you are losing 30% of your money to the financial advisor.
+If you are trying to live off 3.33% of your nest egg, you lose 30% of your money to the financial advisor.
 Sit with that for a moment.

 A simple three-fund portfolio is adequate if you consider asset location and understand that your stock/bond ratio provides you with 90% of the total returns.
 Understand your asset allocation and don’t feel the need to overcomplicate things.